Bucks vs. Wizards Player Props Betting Odds

 |3PM

-- The 9.5-point over/under set for Malik Beasley on Monday is 2.0 lower than his season scoring average of 11.5.
+- The 12.5-point prop total for Brook Lopez on Friday is 0.7 higher than his season scoring average, which is 11.8.

-- His rebounding average of 4.0 is lower than his over/under on Monday (3.5).
+- He has collected 5.1 boards per game, which is less than his prop bet for Friday's game (6.5).

-- Beasley has made 2.5 three-pointers per game, which equals his over/under on Monday.
+- Lopez's 1.6 three-pointers made per game is 0.1 more than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.